The Commonplace

 Claims (9)

 Children and young people are growing up more connected than any previous generation.
-Other positive medium level of digital connectivity / internet access among children and young people (comparative across generations)
+Other positive level of digital connectivity / internet access among children and young people (comparative across generations)

 children and young people are more digitally connected than prior generations